PersonalHouse/PersonalCloud/README.md

 **Persistence:** The personal data may be persistent through one's life time.

-## Current status
+## Usage
 One device could join a personal cloud with/without a shared folder.
 Folders from all devices in one personal cloud will form a disk/volume.
-User could access any data in the personal cloud from any device.
+User could access any data in the personal cloud from any devices.

 ## For Developer
 See the following chart